 - Scoping data – what work exactly does a client want?
-Have you defined specifically what they do and (importantly) do not want doing?
+Have you defined specifically what they do and (importantly) do not want to be done?
 Do you know seniority levels, timeframes, and desired outcomes?
 Remember, the more accurate your scope, the more accurate your fee quote, and the fewer write-offs you will offer.

 - Historical matter data – how much did these specific activities cost before, in similar matters?
 How long did they take?
 Were the matters concluded successfully?
 Were there write-offs, and why?

 The majority of this data can be collected from three sources.
-The client themselves; by interviewing them on what they believe constitutes ‘value’ and on what exactly the would like the firm to do.
+The client themselves; by interviewing them on what they believe constitutes ‘value’ and on what exactly they would like the firm to do.
 The general ledger, or other financial records; which will give insight into the profitability and pricing structures used.
-And the time card data; which will reveal more granular financial insights on profitability and will offer the historical matter data.
+And the timecard data; which will reveal more granular financial insights on profitability and will offer the historical matter data.

 Building your fee quote

 This may seem like a lot of data to collect to build a fee quote.
 However, this level of insight and data to draw upon allows your firm to be flexible in their pricing structure.
 How?
 By using tools, like Clocktimizer, which combine these data streams and perform pricing analysis for you.